RainerHeintzmann/StructuredIlluminationMicroscopy.jl/README.md

 2. Simulate SIM data
 3. Reconstruct SIM data

-The package is designed to be flexible and can be used with different PSFs and illumination patterns.
+The package is designed to be flexible and can be used with different PSFs and illumination patterns (series of grating directions as well as two-dimensional excitation patterns).
+It is fairly optimized for speed and low memory requirements (a few more optimization such as sharing memory between arrays that are sequentially needed during reconstruction can still be done).

+It does not yet support three-dimensional reconstructions, and is does not yet have any parameter estimation routines included.
+Therefor it is not ready for use on experimentally acquired data.

 ## Example
 ```julia